pedjak/grails-marshallers/README.md

 Generic Domain Class Marshallers
 --------------------------------

-Let's assume that you have the following domain class which has to be serialized
+Let's assume that you have the following domain classes which has to be serialized

 	class Author {
      	String name